 Christmas Pinwheel Cookies Ingredients

-- Red and green food coloring (The brighter you want them the more food coloring you will use, I use 1/2 tablespoon per color of food coloring).
+- Red food coloring.
+The brighter you want them the more food coloring you will use, I use 1/2 tablespoon per color of food coloring.

 How to Make Christmas Pinwheel Cookies

-Cream the butter and sugar.
 Add the sugar and butter into the bowl of a stand mixer and mix on medium speed with the paddle attachment of your stand mixer to combine butter and sugar until the mixture is fluffy.
 Normally takes about 5 minutes.
 If you do not have a stand mixer then you can use a large bowl and an electric mixer.

 Once the sugar and butter are creamed together, add the egg and vanilla extract.